 A small electrical cord connected to the LVAD (a driveline) exits from the upper abdomen and is connected to a power supply (either batteries or a plug-in) and a small computer to operate the device.
 Once the device is working properly, the patient is taken off cardiopulmonary bypass and the chest is closed with stitches.

-Patients with an LVAD must carefully follow the guidelines given by their cardiac surgeon in order to improve their quality of life.
+Patients with LVAD must carefully follow the guidelines given by their cardiac surgeon in order to improve their quality of life.
 Your ability to return home will be determined by your rate of recovery and medical condition.

 Following surgery, cardiac rehabilitation is a vital program to participate in.
 Some activities, such as swimming, contact sports, and weight lifting, may be prohibited.
 Before and after the LVAD implant operation, it's critical to maintain healthy lifestyle adjustments.